 In this chapter we consider the role of presence in teaching online.
 Both educators and students can feel isolated when teaching and learning online.
 Establishing a sense of a learning community is important to help overcome this sense of isolation, and enables meaningful and in-depth interactions where learning experiences can be shared.
 In order to build a learning community, it is important that both educators and students establish a social presence in the online course.
 Presence is generally considered to be the ability of the individual to project themselves as a 'real person' in the online environment.
 The idea of online educator and student presence was discussed extensively within the Community of Inquiry (CoI) model, as put forward by Garrison, Anderson and Archer (1999).
-Students are more likely to be satisfied with their online courses when they get to 'know' their educator, and are more likely to engage in online interactions when their educator is regularly present in the course (Abdous, 2011; Dunlap & Lowenthal, 2018).
-In the context of online education, presence promotes student to student and student to educator relationships that, hitherto, required physical classrooms.
+Students are more likely to be satisfied with their online courses when they get to 'know' their educator, and are more likely to engage in online interactions when their educator is regularly present in the course (Abdous, 2011; Dunlap & Lowenthal,

+2018).
+In the context of online education, social presence promotes student to student and student to educator relationships that, hitherto, required physical classrooms.

 While research into specific roles for online educators began with Berge (1995), the work of Garrison, Anderson and Archer (1999) sparked discussion on the idea of online educator presence.
-Within the CoI Model it is considered that learning occurs within the intersection of cognitive, social and teaching presence (Garrison et al. 1999).
+In the community of inquiry model Garrison et al. (1999) consider that learning occurs within the intersection of cognitive, social and teaching presence

-Social Cognitive Presence Presence Educational The community Experience Setting of inquiry model Climate Teaching Teaching Presence Presence refers to the design provision Garrison, Anderson, and of and Archer (2000) cognitive and social activities that support students in achieving the desired learning outcomes.
+The community of inquiry model

+Teaching Presence refers to the design and provision of cognitive and social activities that support students in achieving the desired learning outcomes.